AT&T fights back at U.S. challenge of T-Mobile deal

 The deal partners took issue with the Justice Department's review of the effect of the merger on a national basis instead of on a local basis.
 They argued that more than 90 percent of U.S. consumers currently have at least five wireless carriers to choose from in their local markets.

-They also disputed the method the Justice Department used to analyse the deal, saying it was too simplistic.
+They also disputed the method the Justice Department used to analyze the deal, saying it was too simplistic.

 If the merger goes through, AT&T will unseat Verizon Wireless as the No. 1 U.S. mobile carrier.
 Verizon Wireless is a venture of Verizon Communications Inc and Vodafone Group Plc.